rickardlindberg/rickardlindberg.me/writing/agdpp-pygame-separation-design/index.template.markdown

 its consumption.
 In our case we want to design our game loop to fit exactly what our game needs.
 And the loop should encapsulate all the details of how to make that happen (using pygame).

+Our game now needs to know that the pygame quit event is fired when the user closes the window.
+But wouldn't it be more clear if that could be expressed in the code something like this instead?

+$:output:python:
+if event.is_user_closed_window():
+    self.loop.quit()
+$:END

+Above, the game does not need to know about pygame and can directly express the idea that if the user closes the window, the game loop should be quit.

 Enough talking, let's see if we can fix this.